 If you regularly suffer from joint pain or experience a sports-related injury, PRP therapy provides a safe, effective, and minimally invasive treatment option.
-At MidJersey Orthopaedics in Flemington and Bridgewater, New Jersey, our team of Orthopaedic Surgeons and Sports Medicine experts proudly offers several types of regenerative medicine, including PRP therapy.
+At MidJersey Orthopaedics in Flemington, Bridgewater and Washington, New Jersey, our team of Orthopaedic Surgeons and Sports Medicine experts proudly offers several types of regenerative medicine, including PRP therapy.
 To see if you’re a candidate, request an appointment today by calling the office or clicking the online scheduling tool.

 Platelet-rich plasma (PRP) therapy is a cutting-edge regenerative medicine technique that uses your blood’s growth factors, that are found in platelets, to ease inflammation and promote recovery.
 It’s thought that injecting platelet-rich plasma into areas of damaged tissue encourages your body’s natural healing process.

 Research regarding PRP therapy is still in its early stages, but it shows great promise.
 During the course of the last decade, a growing number of professional athletes have used these injections to avoid the need for surgery.

 At MidJersey Orthopaedics, our team uses PRP therapy to ease pain and inflammation caused by a variety of common musculoskeletal problems, including: